-- Student voice is part of daily learning and decision making; - Student diversity and inclusion is highly valued and embedded in our programs and school culture; - Student learning for life is emphasized through an array of community partnerships and experiential learning programs; - Students grow with confidence both in and outside of school through a range of extracurricular activities: - Students transition successfully from school to work and post-secondary opportunities.
+- Student voice is part of daily learning and decision making; - Student diversity and inclusion is highly valued and embedded in our programs and school culture; - Student learning for life is emphasized through an array of community partnerships and experiential learning programs; - Students grow with confidence both in and outside of school through a range of extracurricular activities; - Students transition successfully from school to work and post-secondary opportunities. - Explicit opportunities are provided for students to enhance their literacy and numeracy skills.